scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 complaints with confidentiality (unless discussed with the reporter).

-In case of severe and obvious breaches, e.g. personal threat or violent, sexist or racist language, we will immediately disconnect the originator from Scipy communication channels; please see the manual for details.
+In case of severe and obvious breaches, e.g. personal threat or violent, sexist or racist language, we will immediately disconnect the originator from SciPy communication channels; please see the manual for details.

 In cases not involving clear intentional breaches of this code of conduct, the